mseminatore/TeslaJS/README.md

 In order to use the library and/or samples you must first download and install **Node.js** from http://nodejs.org

-An installable module for 'npm' is available.
+An installable module for 'npm' is now available.
 To download and install the library and its dependencies globally:

     npm install -g teslajs

-Or if you want to install to a local project directly:
+Or if you want to install only to a local project directory:

     npm install teslajs

-You can also install directly from the github source.
-Either download and unzip the source or clone the repository.
+You may also install directly from the github source.
+Either download and unzip the source, or clone the repository.
 Then from the root level of the library directory:

     npm install